Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Discussion

 \section{Discussion}

-TE materials with low-dimensional Fermi surfaces are attractive due to their high DOS which allows $S$ to be high at high carrier concentrations.
+TE materials with low-dimensional Fermi surfaces are attractive due to their high DOS near the band edge, which allows $S$ to be high at high carrier concentrations.
 A high DOS, however, gives many allowed scattering processes, which may increase scattering rates and thereby reduce $\mu$.
-Comparing the scattering rates of n- and p-type CsK$_2$Sb can elucidate the role of DOS, since their scattering prefactors are quite similar but the valence band has a much larger DOS than the conduction band.
-In the case of ADP scattering, this difference results in an order of magnitude larger scattering rates for p-type than for n-type.
-On the other hand, this difference is reduced to about a factor of 4 (2) for IMP (POP) scattering.
+Comparing the scattering rates of n- and p-type CsK$_2$Sb can elucidate the role of the DOS on the scattering rates, since the valence band has a much larger DOS than the conduction band.
+At the same time, the material parameters, i.e. scattering prefactors, are quite similar.
+In the case of ADP scattering, the DOS difference resulted in an order of magnitude larger scattering rates for p-type than for n-type.
+On the other hand, this difference was reduced to about a factor of 4 (2) for IMP (POP) scattering.
 The reduced DOS sensitivity can be explained by the $\mathbf{q}$-dependence of these scattering rates.
-Since POP often has the largest scattering rate, this result is very encouraging for TE materials with low dimensional band structures since they extend over large parts of the Brillouin zone.
+Since POP often had the largest scattering rate, this result is very encouraging for TE materials with low-dimensional band structures since they extend over large parts of the Brillouin zone.

 There is an interesting trade-off in the effect of strain on $\kappa_\ell$ and $\tau_{\mathrm{eff}}$ related to the material parameters in Tab.~\ref{tab: Mat_prop} entering into the scattering coefficients.
 Reducing the volume increases elastic constants and thus ADP scattering through the reduced sound velocity, $c$ (Eq. \ref{eq: ADP}).
 Further, the ionic contribution to the dielectric tensor is reduced, thereby reducing POP scattering, but it also increases IMP scattering, see Eqs. \ref{eq: POP},\ref{eq: IMP}.
 In most materials, an increase in elastic constants under compressive strain will also increase $\kappa_\ell$\cite{Hofmeister_2007,Ravichandran_2019,Li_2022,Cherniushok_2024}, though exceptions do exist\cite{Lindsay_2015,Ravichandran_2019,Li_2022}.
 This inverse relationship between $\kappa_\ell$ and $\tau$ could be expected in other materials as well, where POP or ADP are the dominant scattering mechanisms.